New nuclear power plant at Hinkley Point C is approved

 He said: "To make this opportunity a reality, we need to reach agreement swiftly...
 It must offer a fair and balanced deal for consumers and investors."

 Shadow energy secretary Caroline Flint welcomed the decision to grant planning consent.

 "Today's announcement is an important milestone in the development of new nuclear build in the UK," she said.

-"I am pleased to welcome it and reiterate our support for nuclear power alongside an expansion of renewable energy and investment in carbon capture and storage as part of a clean, secure and affordable energy supply for the future."'Fair and balanced'
+"I am pleased to welcome it and reiterate our support for nuclear power alongside an expansion of renewable energy and investment in carbon capture and storage as part of a clean, secure and affordable energy supply for the future."